FIND A NEWSPAPER BY TITLE

-Thousands of newspapers are available full-text online through UGA Libraries subscription databases, with both current and historical coverage.
-Search for the newspaper title in the Find e-Journal by Title search tool to see links to online databases that provide full-text articles.
+Thousands of newspapers are available full-text online through UGA Libraries database subscriptions, with both current and historical coverage.
+To find a specific newspaper, search for the newspaper title in the Find Journal by Title search tool, which will show you links to online databases that provide full-text articles.
 The display also indicates the specific years of full-text coverage available from each database.

 For newspapers on microfilm at UGA:

-Also available is a guide to African-American Newspapers on Microfilm at the UGA Libraries.
-This guide provides a listing of all African-American newspapers held on microfilm at the University of Georgia Libraries.
-Includes listings by title, state, and chronologically.
+Another useful resource is our guide to African-American Newspapers on Microfilm at the UGA Libraries which includes listings by title, by state, and chronologically.

 Look for free digitized historical newspapers online:

 Search NewspaperCat (Catalog of Digital Historical Newspapers) by title or location.

 Current or Recent News

 If you are not looking for a specific newspaper but just want to find some news articles on a topic, you can search these large databases to find full-text news articles from thousands of different newspapers, ranging from today's latest headlines going back several decades:In addition to these major databases, you can also view a complete list of all newspaper databases.

 The UGA Libraries offer access to many online databases that provide full-text articles from historical newspapers.

 We also have print volumes indexing historical newspapers, allowing you to look up a keyword or subject and determine on what specific dates articles were published relating to that subject.
 Armed with the date and page number, you can then find the call number for the microfilm of the newspaper (by looking in the UGA Unified Newspaper Database or GIL catalog) and go to the microfilm to find the relevant article.